adriel-tech/adriel-tech.github.io/_posts/2024-1-10-My-FreeBSD-wishlist-2024.md

 is more annoying than adding what you need to a clean slate.

 I guess [pkgbase](https://wiki.freebsd.org/PkgBase){:target="_blank"} will help with this?
-I am thinking more in the direction of a container image 'FreeBSD-14-mini-contaier.img' that is stripped down similar to other images FreeBSD already makes.
+I am thinking more in the direction of a container image 'FreeBSD-14-mini-container.img' that is stripped down similar to other images FreeBSD already makes.
 Jails are powerful and plenty of times I want a full FreeBSD install in a VNET jail, this idea is an option for other use cases.

-## 4. Virtual machines (bhyve):
+## 4. Virtual machines (Bhyve):

 ### Default virtual machine userland tools

 Similar to jails, having something like [vm-bhyve](https://github.com/churchers/vm-bhyve){:target="_blank"} in the base system with a similar interface to the new jailctl system we added above.
-I have manually used bhyve in the past, it works but it would be preferable to have a more user friendly interface.
+I have manually used Bhyve in the past, it works but it would be preferable to have a more user friendly interface.
 Users could still install and use their favorite VM manager.

 ### More robust file sharing with host

-I want something like NULLFS for jails but for bhyve, I assume [virtio-fs](https://virtio-fs.gitlab.io){:target="_blank"} support is the way to get that.
+I want something like NULLFS for jails but for Bhyve, I assume [virtio-fs](https://virtio-fs.gitlab.io){:target="_blank"} support is the way to get that.
 Bhyve currently supports virtio-9p which is [very useful.](https://adriel-tech.github.io/bhyve/nixos/vm/2022/10/11/FreeBSD-13-bhyve-share-files-with-vm.html){:target="_blank"}
 It has limitations that virtio-fs does not have and I think would be useful for FreeBSD.
 It would be wonderful to to easily host Windows or Linux virtual machines and store their important data on the hosts ZFS filesystem without issue or slowdown.
 I already use NixOS/Debian to run podman/docker